Select Page

 Course Description for Ethics: Analysis of the principal theories of ethics and their practical application to problems concerning the individual and society.
 Proposed methods of justifying moral principles will be examined.
 Students cannot receive credit for both Philosophy 105 and 106 (the Honors version of the course).

-Philosophy 206 – Honors: Ethical Issues in a Diverse Society (XC) (ES)
+Philosophy 205 – Ethical Issues in a Diverse Society (XC) (ES)

-Course Description: This Honors course examines a number of moral issues that are currently debated in our society.
-Among those examined are ones that arise from opposing views of social justice and from differences in cultural and racial perspectives.
+Course Description: This course examines a number of moral issues that are currently debated in our society.
+Among those examined are ones that arise from opposing views of social justice and from difference in cultural and racial perspectives.
 The role of various ethical theories in clarifying these controversial moral issues is studied.
-Prerequisites: Prior or concurrent enrollment in Honors 175 and Honors College standing.
+Prerequisite: None.

 Philosophy 231 – Biomedical Ethics (XC)